Reptile: Anapsids, synapsids, diapsids, and sauropsids

 It was traditionally assumed that the first reptiles retained an anapsid skull inherited from their ancestors.
 This type of skull has a skull roof with only holes for the nostrils, eyes and a pineal eye.
-The discoveries of synapsid-like openings (see below) in the skull roof of the skulls of several members of Parareptilia (the clade containing most of the amniotes traditionally referred to as "anapsids"), including lanthanosuchoids, millerettids, bolosaurids, some nycteroleterids, some procolophonoids and at least some mesosaurs made it more ambiguous and it's currently uncertain whether the ancestral amniote had an anapsid-like or synapsid-like skull.
+The discoveries of synapsid-like openings (see below) in the skull roof of the skulls of several members of Parareptilia (the clade containing most of the amniotes traditionally referred to as "anapsids"), including lanthanosuchoids, millerettids, bolosaurids, some nycteroleterids, some procolophonoids and at least some mesosaurs made it more ambiguous and it is currently uncertain whether the ancestral amniote had an anapsid-like or synapsid-like skull.
 These animals are traditionally referred to as "anapsids", and form a paraphyletic basic stock from which other groups evolved.
-Very shortly after the first amniotes appeared, a lineage called Synapsida split off; this group was characterized by a temporal opening in the skull behind each eye to give room for the jaw muscle to move.
+Very shortly after the first amniotes appeared, a lineage called Synapsida split off; this group was characterized by a temporal opening in the skull behind each eye giving room for the jaw muscle to move.
 These are the "mammal-like amniotes", or stem-mammals, that later gave rise to the true mammals.
 Soon after, another group evolved a similar trait, this time with a double opening behind each eye, earning them the name Diapsida ("two arches").
 The function of the holes in these groups was to lighten the skull and give room for the jaw muscles to move, allowing for a more powerful bite.

 Turtles have been traditionally believed to be surviving parareptiles, on the basis of their anapsid skull structure, which was assumed to be primitive trait.
-The rationale for this classification has been disputed, with some arguing that turtles are diapsids that evolved anapsid skulls in order to improve their armor.
+The rationale for this classification has been disputed, with some arguing that turtles are diapsids that evolved anapsid skulls, improving their armor.
 Later morphological phylogenetic studies with this in mind placed turtles firmly within Diapsida.
 All molecular studies have strongly upheld the placement of turtles within diapsids, most commonly as a sister group to extant archosaurs.

 Permian reptiles

 With the close of the Carboniferous, the amniotes became the dominant tetrapod fauna.
 While primitive, terrestrial reptiliomorphs still existed, the synapsid amniotes evolved the first truly terrestrial megafauna (giant animals) in the form of pelycosaurs, such as Edaphosaurus and the carnivorous Dimetrodon.
 In the mid-Permian period, the climate became drier, resulting in a change of fauna: The pelycosaurs were replaced by the therapsids.

-The parareptiles, whose massive skull roofs had no postorbital holes, continued and flourished throughout the Permian.
-The pareiasaurian parareptiles reached giant proportions in the late Permian, eventually disappearing at the close of the period (the turtles being possible survivors).
+Many stem reptile groups continued to flourished throughout the Permian.
+These included bipedal bolosaurids, semiaquatic mesosaurs, lumbering pareiasaurs, and lizard-like millerettids and neodiapsids.

-Early in the period, the modern reptiles, or crown-group reptiles, evolved and split into two main lineages: the Archosauromorpha (forebears of turtles, crocodiles, and dinosaurs) and the Lepidosauromorpha (predecessors of modern lizards and tuataras).
+In the Late Permian, the modern reptiles, or crown-group reptiles, evolved and split into two main lineages: the Archosauromorpha (forebears of turtles, crocodilians, and dinosaurs) and the Lepidosauromorpha (predecessors of modern lizards, snakes, and tuataras).
 Both groups remained lizard-like and relatively small and inconspicuous during the Permian.